 The views all day are fantastic... but never forget to look behind for those sights are equally as stunning!

-Entries cost £27 and include a full route description, timing, fully stocked checkpoints with a variety of food (you will be spoilt for choice), Sport Sunday professional photographers will be in attendance & will provide photos after event, a hot meal at the end and a medal for all finishers.
+Entries are from £30 and include a full route description, timing, fully stocked checkpoints with a variety of food (you will be spoilt for choice), a hot meal at the end and a medal for all finishers.
 A photographer will be in attendance to take pictures which will be shared free of charge afterwards,

 Start times are 8.30am for walkers and 9.30am for all runners and everyone must be finished by 6.30pm.